salmanebah/veclang/README.md

-Veclang a toy compiler for vectorial drawing using cairo
+Veclang a toy compiler for vectorial drawing using the cairo library
 ============